mesosphere/dcos-kafka-service/README.md

 $ dcos package install kafka
 ```

 By default, this will create a new Kafka cluster named `kafka0`.
-Adding more clusters beyond `kafka0` requires [customizing the `framework-name` at install time](#user-content-custom-install-configuration) for each additional instance.
+Adding more clusters beyond `kafka0` requires [customizing the `framework-name` at install time](#-custom-install-configuration) for each additional instance.

 Additional customization would be needed before this cluster will be suitable for production use, but it should be plenty for testing/development as-is.
-Running clusters be [re-configured in-place using Marathon](#user-content-changing-configuration-in-flight).
+Running clusters be [re-configured in-place using Marathon](#-changing-configuration-in-flight).

-### <a id="custom-install-configuration"></a> Custom install configuration
+### Custom install configuration

 The defaults may be customized by creating a JSON file, then passing it to `dcos package install` using the `--options parameter`.
 For example: